Medical Skin Care

 Here is Dr. Reath’s blog where he gives a behind-the scene recount of how it all happened.

-Arm Lift surgery, also know as a brachioplasty, is becoming a more common procedure in our practice.
-We are seeing a remarkable increase in the amount of people that have lost a large amount of weight either by diet and exercise or by having gastric bypass surgery.
+Arm lift surgery, also know as a brachioplasty, is becoming a more common procedure in our practice.
+We are seeing a remarkable increase in the amount of people that have achieved significant weight reduction either by diet and exercise or by having gastric bypass surgery.
 However, as the pounds come off, there can be a large amount of loose, excess skin left behind.
 Unfortunately, exercise does not get rid of excess skin.
-In fact, patients find that as they lose weight the skin under their arms becomes looser and looks even worse!
+In fact, patients find that as their weight drops the skin under their arms becomes looser and looks even worse!
 This is where an arm lift comes in.

 There are a couple of important things to realize about arm lift surgery.
 The most important thing is that arm lift surgery is always a trade-off.
 Whenever you remove skin from the body, there is always a scar where the incisions were made.
 Although it will fade over time, you are trading a more improved contour of the arm with a scar that runs lengthwise under the arm area.
 People with a large amount of excess skin or “bat-wings” can really benefit from the surgery.
 But if you just have a little saggy area under the arms, you are probably better off not having an arm lift.